-Course Objective: The course introduces the students to the indirect taxes in the Indian context.
-They should be able to file the tax returns for indirect taxes after undergoing this course.
+Course Objective: The course introduces the students to the recent reforms hinthe indirect taxes in the form of goods and services tax.
+They should be able to file the tax returns under goods and services tax after undergoing this course.

-Learning Outcome: The students after reading this course will be able to do the Indirect tax Calculation and administration in a better way.
+Learning Outcome: The students after reading this course will be able to know many aspects of goods and services tax like concept, computation, administration, filing of return, advance rules etc.